 Salema is located within the Costa Vicentina natural park.
 There are cliffs at either end of the sandy bay.
 It is said that the erosion of the sea has revealed fossilised footprints of huge dinosaurs.
-Hunting for dinosaurs beats checking out rock pools!
 This beach is popular for scuba diving, snorkelling and windsurfers.

 Still very much a fishing village, Salema has colourful boats pulled up on the sands and fishermen repairing their nets and octopus pots by day.
 Rise early in the morning to buy fresh fish as the boats come in with their catches of sardines, bream, mackerel, sea bass, octopus and other fish.

 Conde Nast Traveller has rated Amado as one of the best 50 beaches in the world, along with 3 other Portuguese beaches.
 Take the EN 125 to Vila do Bispo and take the first right to Aljezur on the N268 for approx 13 km past the wind turbines.
 As you approach the village of Carrapateira there is a small sign with binoculars that reads ‘Praia’.
 Follow track over a narrow bridge for 1.8 km to the beach.

 The surfers favourite.
 You can hire a wet suit and surf board including a two hour lesson for approx 35 euros.
 There are at least three surf schools to choose from.

 This beach is on the Algarve’s west coast and can be reached by following the coastal track from Amado or, more directly, by entering the small village of Carrapateira.
 As you leave the village watch out for a sign that reads “Praia”.
 Bordeira is a vast, sandy beach with many sand dunes and is virtually deserted out of the season apart from the odd kite surfer.